mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 It's not just bonuses.
 It's everything you buy.
 If you need to buy someone a new laptop, that $1k laptop now costs $4k.

-### Optimizing for SDE sucks

-Have to continue selling at the same rate or better

-But also spending 5-25% of your time on due diligence, legal agreements, logistics of the sale

-Wanted to redesign hardware to save costs but couldn't because it would make numbers look bad
+And beyond just costs, the sale process made me care a lot about numbers.
+Before, I obviously cared about profits, but it was just for myself.
+If I had a slow month, I would be disappointed but take solace in the fact that there was a lot of random variance in results, and I'd probably do better next month.
+But now a slow month could mean $30k off my valuation.

 ### Due diligence is unbounded work

 I greatly underestimated how labor-intensive the due diligence process would be.

 At the start, I thought due diligence would be somewhat tedious but still straightforward.
-I'd already shared monthly profit and loss statements before we even started the due diligence process.
+I'd already shared monthly profit and loss statements before the buyer even signed the LOI.

 I thought maybe the buyer would need to see a few of my bank statements to prove that my profit and loss was real.
-Maybe they'd ask to see my bookkeeping ledger, of which I was quite proud.
+Perhaps I'd have an opportunity to show off my bookkeeping ledger, which I'd worked hard to make immaculate.

 It turned out that the due diligence process required me to share _all_ of my bank statements from the last two years.
 And that was just part of the first round of requests.

-As we proceeded further, I needed to create lots of one-off reports to demonstrate some other aspect of my business, like how frequently our customers make repeat purchases or which platforms account for what percentage of our revenue.
+As we proceeded further into the due diligence process, I needed to create lots of one-off reports to demonstrate some other aspect of my business, like how frequently our customers make repeat purchases or which platforms account for what percentage of our revenue.
+And I didn't want to expose customer data, so I often had to do custom processing on our reports to avoid leaking private information.

+But the more I customized the reports, the more likely I was to make an error.
+And if I made an error, the buyer could come back after the deal and accuse me of fraud for providing false numbers during due diligence.
+So even for simple reports, I felt stressed about doing them perfectly.

-TODO: I didn't feel like I could negotiate with the bank.
-The buyer isn't saying, "This is something I want."
-And I can't very well say, "Is this something you want or that the bank wants?
+This is also a case where a non-cash buyer makes things more challenging.
+The buyer was presenting me with requests from both himself and the bank.
+And the bank felt harder to negotiate because they care a lot less about the deal going through.
+But I can't say, "Is this something you want or that the bank wants?
 Because if it's you, I'm going to say no."

 ### Due diligence bound me to a single seller, even beyond the due diligence period

-The last time I bought a house, I offered a 10 day period for inspection.
-The seller pushed back and asked me to reduce it to seven days because if the deal fell through, even three days of keeping the house off-market could make a difference.
+The last time I bought a house, I requested a 10-day inspection period.
+I wanted enough time to bring in a home inspector and electrician to identify red flags.
+The seller pushed back and asked me to limit the inspection period to seven days.
+If the deal fell through, even three days of keeping the house off-market could make a difference.
 And that's a house!

-I didn't realize when I signed the LOI how much it costs me to take my business off the market for a full three months.
+I didn't realize at the start of the process how much it costs me to take my business off the market for three whole months.

-Optimizing for the short-term, and I'm spending half my time on the sale itself.
+Three months of due diligence means three months where I'm distracted from the business and spending 50% of my time on the sale itself.

+A pending sale also prevents me from thinking about anything but the short-term future.
+If I could spend $20k to reduce my hardware costs by $50k over the next six months, I can't do that because it will look to the seller like my manufacturing costs are increasing with nothing to offset them.

+If the buyer withdraws from the deal, I'd be in a worse position to sell than when I started because I'd spent the last several months distracted by the sale and optimizing for the short term.

 ### You don't strictly need a broker to sell

-The broker guides you through the process.
-I'm glad I worked with a broker, and I'd likely work with them again, but they're mainly an advisor.
+I liked Quiet Light, and I have no regrets with using them as the broker to sell my business, but I was surprised at the end to see that I didn't strictly need a broker to sell the business.

+My only frame of reference for a deal of this size is buying or selling a house.
+In that process, the broker does a lot of things I don't understand or know how to do like list on MLS (TODO: link) or ensure we're meeting municipal requirements for the sale.

+Quiet Light's main contribution was finding a buyer, as that's something I could not have done on my own.
+But outside of that, they're outside of the critical path of the deal.
+Once we found a buyer, then the work shifted to the M&A lawyer to review legal documents.

-My only other experience working with brokers is with realtors, but M&A brokers are outside the critical path.
-Once the broker finds you a buyer, the real heavy lifting is on the founders and the M&A lawyers to put together the asset purchase agreement.
-The M&A broker should and did provide guidance to keep the deal on track, but if they disappeared, the deal could still go through, whereas if your lawyer disappeared, you don't have anyone to review the closing documents.
+The M&A broker should and did provide guidance to keep the deal on track.
+They found a new lender for the buyer when the buyer's original lender backed out.
+But if they disappeared, the deal could still go through, whereas if my lawyer disappeared midway through, I wouldn't have anyone to review the closing documents.

 If I sell a business in the future, I may forego a broker if I can find a buyer independently.
 As a first-time seller, it was worth 15% to have an advisor on my side from start to finish.
 Now that I have experience selling, I might try a future deal using only an M&A lawyer, but I would still always consider working with a broker again to have that support all the way through the process.